 The patient had a surgical defect resultant of a wide local excision of a malignant lesion, which necessitated the application of a full-thickness skin graft (FTSG) for closure of the wound.
-Wound margins were free and clear of malignancy prior to placement.

 Upon completion of the dermal excision procedure, the patient received a FTSG to close the surgical defect on the dorsal forearm.
 To protect the FTSG, a non-adherent dressing was placed over the graft.
 The SNAPTM System was applied over the FTSG as a bolster (Figure B).
 The foam interface dressing was applied over the protected graft, and the SNAPTM Advanced Dressing was applied over the foam interface to establish a seal.
 The SNAPTM Cartridge administered -125mmHg of subatmospheric pressure.
 The SNAPTM Dressing was removed on postoperative Day 5, and the graft was evaluated at 1 week postoperatively.